doubleirish/mybatis-spring-boot/captionsfull.md

 - the "UNAME" column maps the the "userName" field
 - and the "LNAME" column maps to the "lastName" field

-### &Mapper Annotation
--the spring boot mybatis starter dependency includes an auto configuration .
- At pplicaton startup the autoconfiguration will scan for a Datasource create default instances of mybatis factory beans and link the datasource scan for interfaces with @Mapper tags and register them with MyBatis MyBatis will behind the scenes effectively build an impementation of the interface and register them as beans in the springcontext
-  In your application code you can inject these beans and call them

-  bean interfce  code -> scan -> bean immplementation - inject bean name in your code, -> cand call

 ### MyBatis Demo Intro TODO NEW SLIDE
-- Lets try this out in a demo
+- So Thats the general theory,  lets take a look at some code examples.

+There's essentially three main Areas in the Demo :-
+- On one side we have a database and tables containing data
+- On the Application side ( a springboot App in this case)  we have Jave Beans that we'd like to load that data into.
+- and we're going to use Mybatis to bridge between the database and our application model objects.

-Because of time limitations, I'm going to focus mainly on the building a DAO using MyBatis I'm not going to cover   Springboot application and  Database setup. but there is a link here if you want download the code and try it yourself
+Because of time limitations, I'm going to focus mainly on the MyBatis interactions and  skim over Springboot application setup and Database setup.

+- The code for the example shown next is available for download from github
+- The link is here

+if you want a more detailed walkthrough on how to setup from scratch I recommend stepping through the  README markdown   file in the github demo link shown here .

 ## DEMO Begins on intellij in presentation mode